The Complete Shopify Shipping Profile Audit Checklist

 Step 3: Audit Your Shipping Zones

 A shipping zone groups geographic regions (countries, states, postal code ranges) and defines which rates apply to orders shipping there.
-Gaps in your zone coverage mean customers in those regions will see no shipping options at all.
+Gaps in your zone coverage mean customers in those regions see no shipping options at all.

 - Inside each shipping profile, review every zone.